 This panel will focus on harnessing AI solutions for conflict prevention and peacebuilding.
 It will examine which, how and for what purposes AI-enabled tools can be used in this context.
 Further, it will discuss the potential risks and challenges of leveraging AI solutions for conflict prevention and peacebuilding.

-Paula Hidalgo-Sanchis, Senior Programme Manager - Digital Innovation, United Nations Global Pulse
+Paula Hidalgo-Sanchis, Senior Programme Manager, United Nations Global Pulse

 1445-15:10: Coffee break